mbod/comm2100_S24/syllabus.md

     -   Most weeks there will be a short quiz related to the lecture and readings for the week.
 The quiz will be available in Canvas.

--   Lab Assignments (40%)
+-   Lab Assignments (35%)
     -   Weekly lab sessions will focus on learning to use R for data and statistical analysis and will include questions to complete and submit by Sunday 11.59pm the same week.

--   Two small group mini projects (40%)
+-   Two small group mini projects (45%)
     -   These projects will give you a chance gain hands-on experience using two of the Communication research methods we will cover in the lectures and readings.

-        1. Content Analysis (20%)
+1. Survey measure and analysis (20%)
-        2. Survey measure and analysis (20%)
+2. Content Analysis (25%)

 -   More details will be provided as the course progresses.

 # Textbooks and recommended readings